Discover the heartbeat of

 A noted pioneer in live and recorded Native American music, Black Eagle Singers embrace, encourage, and respect their contemporaries and peers alike in the arena of Native Arts.
 However, the group does not put performers on a stage to dance to pre-recorded audio tracks.

-Black Eagle Singers deliver a culturally authentic performance experience, uniting and amplifying the raw power of Native American peoples: the drum, the voice, the dance™.
-While their performing configuration is scalable to intimate venues, the full production incorporates cinematic-scale staging designed and engineered for the proscenium stage.
+Black Eagle Singers deliver a culturally authentic performance experience, amplifying the raw power of Native American peoples across Indian Country: the drum, the voice, the dance™.
+While their performing configuration is scalable to intimate venues, the full production features over 35 performers, incorporating cinematic-scale staging designed and engineered for the proscenium stage.

 Media-ready for Interviews